lukemunsch/anime-character-base/README.md

 #### ***Manual Test***

 I have run this project on numerous different devices and involved outside users to create their own logins and comments; all functionality worked correctly and no errors were discovered on deployed site.
-As an admin I was successful in creating characters, deleting characters, and editing them to keep them updated.
+As an admin, I was successful in creating characters, deleting characters, and editing them to keep them updated.

 I have also run tests manually on the ability to log in as different levels of users; normal users and admin users.
-Normal users are unable to access any content through use of:
+Normal users are unable to access any content through the use of:

         {% if user.is_superuser %}
         {% endif %}

 meaning that no one except the admin can delete or edit, or add content except comments which is encouraged by Luke's Anime Base.
+Admin users see the extra content which includes buttons for editing and deleting on individual series, characters, comments, suggestions (delete only), and an extra menu option in the navbar.
+The navbar is also responsive and will only allow access to certain actions depending on logged in or not, as admin or not.

 #### ***Automatic Tests***